blongden73/macrame/_posts/2020-06-01-martin-laksman-•-illustrator.md

 layout: post
 title: Martin Laksman • Illustrator
 name: "The Goalkeeper "
-subname: "with skillfull hands "
+subname: with skillfull hands
 intro_paragraph: The story of  **Martín Laksman**, or the goalkeeper, that used his hands to draw all his games.
 sections:
   section: >-
     Born in 1976 in the west-side neighbourhood outside of Buenos Aires, Martin